 Here are some common motivations our clients have shared for focusing on Scope 3:

-• Meeting customer and employee expectations: Customers and employees expect businesses to be transparent about their sustainability efforts and demonstrate a commitment to reducing their carbon footprint.
-Companies that transparently share their sustainability plans and progress will in turn improve their brand perception, increase customer loyalty, and be able to attract and retain top talent–all things that your stakeholders (especially those in HR, Marketing, Comms, and at the executive level) will care about.
+- Meeting customer and employee expectations: Customers and employees expect businesses to be transparent about their sustainability efforts and demonstrate a commitment to reducing their carbon footprint.
+Companies that transparently share their sustainability plans and progress will in turn improve their brand perception, increase customer loyalty, and be able to attract and retain top talent–all things that your stakeholders (especially those in HR, marketing, comms, and at the executive level) will care about.

-• Improving supply chain decision-making and relationships: Deepening your engagement with suppliers on matters such as sustainability and emissions can also help deepen your relationships and future-proof your supply chain strategy.
-It can also lead to improved efficiency, reduced costs, and innovation along your supply chain – all important factors that your Operations and Procurement colleagues will be considering.
+- Improving supply chain decision-making and relationships: Deepening your engagement with suppliers on matters such as sustainability and emissions can also help deepen your relationships and future-proof your supply chain strategy.
+It can also lead to improved efficiency, reduced costs, and innovation along your supply chain – all important factors that your operations and procurement colleagues will be considering.

-• Future-proofing your business for a low-carbon future: Setting and achieving emissions reduction goals helps ensure your company can thrive in the low-carbon future.
+- Future-proofing your business for a low-carbon future: Setting and achieving emissions reduction goals helps ensure your company can thrive in the low-carbon future.
 Scope 3 emissions open up big questions for how your company will continue to thrive, with implications across your business’s partnerships strategy, sourcing model, and product offering.
-Software can help you set and achieve your targets while enabling you and your Executive team to answer these existential questions.
+Software can help you set and achieve your targets while enabling you and your executive team to answer these existential questions.

 Step 2: Define the problems with your existing approach